-- Compass accuracy can be affected by many factors. - Have a qualified technician calibrate your compass. - Make sure the technician gives you a deviation card which shows the corrections to apply in navigational calculations. - Keep a copy of the deviation card at the helm.
+- Compass accuracy can be affected by many factors. - Have a trained technician calibrate your compass. - Make sure the technician gives you a deviation card which shows the corrections to apply in navigational calculations. - Keep a copy of the deviation card at the helm.

-Depth Finder
+Depth Finder (If Equipped)

-- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When the boat is moving, submerged objects will NOT be seen until they are already under the boat. - Bottom depths may change too quickly to allow time for the boat to react. - If you suspect shallow water or submerged objects, run the boat at very slow speeds.
+- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When your boat is moving, submerged objects will NOT be seen until they are already under your boat. - Bottom depths may change too quickly to allow time for your boat to react. - If you suspect shallow water or submerged objects, run your boat at very slow speeds.